 Sauté onion and carrot

-- Meanwhile, heat 1 tablespoon of olive oil in a medium skillet and over medium heat.
+- Meanwhile, heat 1 tablespoon of olive oil in a medium non-stick skillet and over medium heat.
 Add carrot and onion and cook stirring occasionally until onion is translucent, 5-7 minutes.
 Turn off the heat and set aside.

 Sauté Butternut Squash